wei-enwang/final_project/README.md

 #### Our Model

-You need to download these two files and place it under checkpoints(at easydisplay)
+You need to download these two files and place it under checkpoints(a directory under easydisplay, if you don't have this directory yet, create one)

 https://drive.google.com/file/d/18-kL51Qf2SKSMROJ80fOPWfPu_wkRKDh/view?usp=sharing